philamp/jellygrail/README.md

 > [!CAUTION]
-> Since July 12 2024, JellyGrail could not work properly anymore due to Real Debrid API changes. **This is now fixed** but looking at the rclone_rd code I realized that:
+> Since July 12 2024, JellyGrail could not work properly anymore due to Real Debrid API changes impacting rclone_rd app. **This is now fixed in my fork** but looking at the rclone_rd code I realized that:
 > - 1/ You should not not change or remove the rclone.tpl.sh ``--tpslimit 4`` argument.
 And if it's removed or changed for a higher value, you'll get 429 http errors from RD service.  **it seems to be the no.1 reason Real Debrid had issues with /torrents endpoint beeing overloaded because of bad rclone_rd implementations.
 Jellygrail always had this argument set to 4 since the beggining**.
 >   - (pacer lib can be used to be even lighter on retries).
 > - 1bis/ you should absolutely let a reasonable value for ``--dir-cache-time`` argument, such as ``10s``.
 If reduced rclone root refresh triggers /torrents endpoint (however with a pagelimit of 1 result, so no catastrophic (higher pagelimit is requested every 15 minutes)) -> **it seems to be a potential 2nd reason Real Debrid had issues with /torrents endpoint beeing overloaded because of bad rclone_rd implementations.
 Jellygrail always had this argument set to 10s since the beggining**.